j4spdz/robofriends/README.md

 # robofriends

 Tutorial for udemy course - React
 To run the project:

 1. Clone this repo
 2. Run `npm install`
 3. Run `npm start`

+## Description

+- components are for pure functions that just receive props and render